 Things to Consider

-While we believe that the type of policies covered by HomeAway or Airbnb will not put a homeowner at risk, we also firmly believe that they are not enough.
+While we believe that the type of policies covered by Vrbo or Airbnb will not put a homeowner at risk, we also firmly believe that they are not enough.
 These policies do little to protect owners overall, and are no substitute for an owner having their own policy that specifically covers short-term rental activity at a home.
-TurnKey strongly recommends all owners get their own liability policy regardless of the type of coverage any third party has.

 We hope you found this educational!
-If you have questions or comments, please feel free to place them in the comment section below.
-We would love to help.
+If you have questions or comments, please feel free to contact us.